rajatsingla/JSON-table-editor/README.md

 You can -
 1. Attach meta information to a table like name, description, number of rows, index of header row etc.
 2. Edit content of each cell.
-3. Edit formatting of each cell like bold, right align, Italic etc.
+3. Attach formatting to each cell like bold, right align, Italic etc.
 4. Initialize with JSON table data.
 5. Subscribe to content change callback.
 6. Keyboard shortcuts up, down keys, tab, reverse tab, undo, redo.

-USE CASE- Just to attach formatting information to each cell and content of each cell.
+**USE CASE-** Just to attach formatting information to each cell and content of each cell.
 Then you can use this JSON data to show table anywhere be it web, andriod, ios, shell etc.

 ## Build status
 [![Build Status](https://travis-ci.org/rajatsingla/JSON-table.svg?branch=master)](https://travis-ci.org/rajatsingla/JSON-table)